Kosalos/Mahjong/README.md

 Your job is to pick matching cubes to remove them.

 Tap cubes to toggle their selection status.
-Press 'Photo' button to patin cubes with your own images.
+Press 'Photo' button to paint cubes with your own images.

 ![Screenshot](screenshot.png)